CrocoFactory/sensei/docs/learn/user_guide/params_response.md

 ### `str`

-`str` response type refers to the text representation of a response.
+`str` response type refers to the text representation of the response.
 If this type is present, the `text` attribute of `Response` object is returned.

 !!! example